CubePilot/cubepilot-docs/carrier-boards/standard-carrier-board-footprint-and-dimensions.md

-# Standard Carrier Board Footprint & Dimensions
+# Standard Carrier Board Footprint & Dimentions

 Footprint and dimentions of the Cube carrier board versions